zinebadammiche/PURE-NBIOT-LENA-NETWORK-SIMULATION/README.md

 📧 Contact
 For any questions or collaboration, you can contact the project team:
 Master IoT & Big Data
-Institut National des Postes et Télécommunications (INPT), Rabat, Morocco
+National Institute of Posts and Telecommunications  (INPT), Rabat, Morocco